ysy-phoenix/evalhub/README.md

 - whereas our new evaluation will execute all test cases.
 - As a result, there is a significant difference in speed between the two approaches.
 - By default, the original evaluation method is used, but you can modify it [here](src/benchmarks/code/livecodebench/__init__.py).

+04/29/2025 update: Evaluation results of r1 recipe reproduction can be found in [docs/baseline.md](docs/baseline.md).

 ## 🛠 Development